harshitha-achanta/The-Originals-2.0/docs/README.md

 # Technologies Used To Develop The Project
   * Flutter for development
   * Firebase for DataBase
-  * firebase for database connection.
+  * Firebase for database connection.
   * Adobe XD

  # Future Enhancements